raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Composeable recognizers and patterns are particularly interesting.
 Just as human languages are built by layers of composition, all sorts of mechanical languages are structured using composition.
 JSON is a perfect example: A JSON element like a list is composed of zero or more arbitrary JSON elements, which themselves could be lists, and so forth.

 Regular expressions and regexen are both built with composition.
-If you have two regular expresisons, `A` and `B`, you can create a new regular expression that is the union of `A` and `B` with the expression `A|B`.
+If you have two regular expressions, `A` and `B`, you can create a new regular expression that is the union of `A` and `B` with the expression `A|B`.

 Finite-state recognizers, on the other hand, do not compose by themselves.
 If we want to have the same affordance for finite-state recognizers, we need to write a function that takes two recognizers as arguments, and returns a recognizer that recognizes the language that is the union of `A` and `B`.